 I appreciate getting my comeuppances from people I don’t have to live with, from acquaintances or even readers.
 I welcome their barbs, intentional or not (and mostly not), because if they did not come through those I don’t know very well, they will come from my family members, co-workers, neighbors.
 I take them among acquaintances because I know for sure that everywhere I go, there they will be.
 If I resist the thorn in a reader because I resist the wound in myself, I will find that thorn every old where.
 If I resist the faithful wound of a friend, I will receive only deceitful kisses of the enemy, and I won’t grow.
 I will stagnate in the middle of the briar patch and I am no Brer Rabbit, cleverly able to trap others there and escape myself and make a good story of it.
 This is not entertainment.
-This contains bloodshed and blood letting, and the life is in the blood.
+This contains bloodshed and blood letting.

 Letting people be thorns in your life is like growing rose bushes.
-We put on our gardening gloves and I say, “Look at you!
+We put on our gardening gloves and say, “Look at you!
 So thorny.
-Your thorns are painful.
-If this is who you are today, is it your intention to remain this way?
-No?
-Yes?
-Show me.”
+Your thorns are painful.”
 It’s not enough to just put the gloves on.
 You have to go about gardening with intention.
 And if the thorny bushes resist, we garden anyway.
 You don’t just set fire to your rose bushes.
 You prune them, but you wear gloves.

 What I Would Have Said

 What I would have said, had I known what to say, or even think: I expect words and deeds to match.
 Don’t just tell me you’re a loving person and then act like an asshole.
 What bullshit!
 What hypocrisy.
 Either be loving, or don’t.
 Be Christian or Buddhist or Humanist or whatever your True Religion of Self is, and act like you mean it.
 But don’t you dare say one thing and do another and expect me to sit here and pretend with you.
 I won’t do it.